metareflection/dolorem-c/README.md

 If you want to use tcc compilation (much, much faster, but currently only works on Linux), use `make TCC=1`.

 ## First steps
 There is some simple example code in this repository.
 To run it, type `./dolorem a.dlr`.
-(Depending on the system, you may need to add `.` to LD's search path. `export LD_LIBRARY_PATH=.:%LD_LIBRARY:PATH` should do it.)
+(Depending on the system, you may need to add `.` to LD's search path. `export LD_LIBRARY_PATH=.:$LD_LIBRARY:PATH` should do it.)

 ### Hello, world
 Here's a dolorem-c program that prints "Hello, world!" during compilation: